-While good food and good customer service are crucial for return business, the ambiance of a restaurant is also important.
+While good food and great customer service are crucial for return business, the ambiance of a restaurant is also important.
 You want customers to feel comfortable and enjoy their meals.
-Restaurant design sets the stage for customer’s dining experience.
-Loud music, Formica tables, and plastic cups set an entirely different mood than jazz, linen tablecloths, and china.
+Restaurant design sets the stage for a customer’s dining experience.
+Loud music, Formica tables, and plastic cups set an entirely different mood than jazz, linen tablecloths, and fine china.

 Balancing Seating Capacity